10 Murray Street: Demolition

-In 2009 the State Government announced Citta Property Group as the successful applicant for its plans to sell 10 Murray Street for the redevelopment of the "Parliament Square" precinct.
-Citta plans to give the square a Federation Square feel with the demolition of 10 Murray Street and the opening up of the Murray Street side.
-As well as this Citta plans to upgrade and maintain most of the older Davey Street-facing buildings as well as building a new seven-storey building facing Salamanca Place.
-The 19th-century building known as the Red Brick Building will be demolished.
-There will also be shops, cafes and an amphitheatre with a large screen for public events.
-The redevelopment was originally to have been completed in 2012, with works beginning in March 2010, but the project has been delayed due to an appeal by the "Save 10 Murray" group, led by Briony Kidd.
-Three proposals were shortlisted for the redevelopment during the tender process, of which one design would retain and retrofit 10 Murray Street, while the two other plans would demolish the building.
+In 2009 the State Government announced Citta Property Group as the successful proponent for the sale and redevelopment of 10 Murray Street and the surrounding "Parliament Square" precinct.
+Citta proposed demolition of 10 Murray Street, creation of a new public square on the Murray Street side, upgrading and retaining most of the older Davey Street-facing buildings, and construction of a new seven-storey building facing Salamanca Place.
+The 19th‑century building known as the Red Brick Building was also slated for demolition, while new shops, cafes and an amphitheatre with a large screen for public events were included in the proposal.